 ARE YOU FRIGGIN’ KIDDING ME!?!

 Who knows more about not being the favorite child than the Middle Child?
 I mean, I could write a whole book on the topic.
 (BTW, I did if any interested publishers are reading this.)
-This would be like doing research on marriage but only speaking to husbands, or like analyzing inflation data without including the price of groceries.
-(Oh, wait, I think they might actually do that.)
+This would be like doing research on marriage but only speaking to husbands, or like analyzing inflation data without including the price of groceries, which I think they might actually be doing.

 Slightly bruised, and definitely damaged.